ClaudioMartino/IIIF-Downloader/README.md

 python3 iiif_downloader.py [-m manifest]
 ```

-All the images of the document with the default quality, not cropped, and not scaled, will be downloaded on your computer, named with a progressive number (`p001.jpg` etcetera).
+All the images of the document with the default quality, not cropped, and not scaled, will be downloaded on your computer, named with a progressive number (`p001.jpg` et cetera).

 The manifest can be a file on your computer or a http(s) link. `manifest` is the default value.
-You can also use a collection of manifests, the script will recognize it and download all the files from the manifests.
+You can also use a collection of manifests, the script will recognize it and download all the files from the manifests in different directories.

 ![Screenshot of the downloader.](img.png)